Automating assembly lines - a system for success

 How to turn automation into a model for success

 The path to an automated assembly line does not have to happen overnight.
-Many companies start successfully with a pilot cell or partial automation.
+Many companies successfully start with a pilot cell or partial automation, for example in the form of modular and flexible assembly cells that can be gradually expanded and adapted to new requirements, for example in the form of modular and flexible assembly units that can be gradually expanded and adapted to new requirements.
 The important thing is

 A strategic start saves resources in the long term and ensures sustainable competitive advantages.